 - To act as a critical friend by promoting the school and supporting its work through the monitoring and evaluation of the school’s effectiveness.

 - To ensure accountability by establishing targets and expected outcomes for the academic and personal development of our students and then by challenging the school's leadership along the journey towards their realisation.
 We hold the school to account on behalf of stakeholder groups (including students and their parents) of which the governors are representatives.

 Warlingham has thirteen governors who form the Local Governing Committee and report to the Trustees of Tandridge Learning Trust.
 There are eight Community Governors, two Parent Governors and three Staff Governors, one of whom is the Headteacher.
-We also have two Associate Governors, who are in training to become full governors when a vacancy occurs and four Student Governors from the College.
+We sometimes have Associate Governors, who are in training to become full governors when a vacancy occurs and four Student Governors from the Sixth Form College.